SLIPP-isotopes/MDS_Antarctica_Showcase/README.md

 ## About this repository

-The goal of this repository is to help future collaborators understand, reproduce, and build off of our work.
+The goal of this repository is showcase our work as part of the requirements of the MDS Capstone 2023.
+It is a copy of the private "production" repo as of June 28, 2023 with sensitive data removed.
 Before diving into the code, we recommend gaining an understanding of the background and methods used through the final report and Methods.md.
 Then, we recommend following the workflow to reproduce the final results through the README.md document.
 The README.md will guide you in running the demo notebooks and command line scripts.

 _**Background information**_